 Bio

-Dr. Jonathan Gratch (http://www.ict.usc.edu/~gratch) is an Associate Director for Virtual Humans Research at the University of Southern California’s (USC) Institute for Creative Technologies, Research Associate Professor in the Department of Computer Science and co-director of USC’s Computational Emotion Group.
-He completed his Ph.D. in Computer Science at the University of Illinois in Urban-Champaign in 1995.
-Dr. Gratch’s research focuses on computational models of human social processes, especially emotion, and explores these models’ role in shaping human-computer interactions in virtual environments.
-He studies the relationship between cognition and emotion, the cognitive processes underlying emotional responses, and the influence of emotion on decision making and physical behavior.
-His research has been supported by the National Science Foundation, AFOSR, DARPA and RDECOM.
-He currently serves as the Editor-in-Chief of IEEE’s Transactions on Affective Computing, Associate Editor of Emotion Review and the Journal of Autonomous Agents and Multiagent Systems, President of the HUMAINE Association, the international society for research on emotion and human-computer interaction, and is a member of IEEE, the Association for the Advancement of Artificial Intelligence (AAAI) and the International Society for Research on Emotion (ISRE).
-Dr. Gratch is the author of over 150 technical articles.
+Jonathan Gratch (http://www.ict.usc.edu/~gratch) is Director for Virtual Human Research at the University of Southern California’s (USC) Institute for Creative Technologies, a Research Full Professor of Computer Science and Psychology at USC and Director of USC’s Affective Computing Group.
+He completed his Ph.D. in Computer Science at the University of Illinois in Urbana-Champaign in 1995.
+Dr. Gratch’s research focuses on computational models of human cognitive and social processes, especially emotion, and explores these models’ role in shaping human-computer interactions in virtual environments.
+In particular, he studies the relationship between cognition and emotion, the cognitive processes underlying emotional responses, and the influence of emotion on decision-making and physical behavior.
+He is the founding Editor-in-Chief of IEEE’s Transactions on Affective Computing (retired), Associate Editor of Affective Science, and former President of the Association for the Advancement of Affective Computing (AAAC).
+He is a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), AAAC and the Cognitive Science Society, a SIGART Autonomous Agent’s Award recipient, and a Senior Member of IEEE.